MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 ### How to find out which operating system version is on HoloLens?

-To check what version your HoloLens is on, open the Settings app and select **System** -> **About** (depending on how big your window is you may need to scroll down to the bottom to see the About page.)
+To check what version your HoloLens is on, open the Settings app and select **System** -> **About** (depending on how significant your window is you may need to scroll down to the bottom to see the About page.)

 <img src="images/hl2-version-number-settings.jpg" width="500px" alt="Screenshot of HoloLens version number in the Settings app.">